dotsehyde/fruits-ios/README.md

 ## Fruits

-### An fruit dictionary iOS app made with Swift and SwiftUI
+### A fruit dictionary iOS app made with Swift and SwiftUI

 <div align="center">
 <table>